Choosing a university course

 - Different study options

 Each university course has its own entry requirements.
-These often specify the subjects you would’ve already studied and the qualifications and grades you’ll need to achieve.
+These often specify the subjects you would’ve already studied and the qualifications and grades you’ll need to get.

 Some universities and courses have a general entrance requirement.
-This could be a basic set of qualifications that’s necessary for all students, for instance:
+This could be a basic set of qualifications that’s necessary for all students, for example:

 - English language proficiency